timmo-nhn/XcaDocumentSource/Docs/XdsAndSoap.md

 </AdhocQueryRequest>
 ```

-*AdhocQueryRequest with FindDocuments stored query with a slot for patientId And Status*
+*AdhocQueryRequest with FindDocuments stored query with a slot for patientId and two different statuses*

 ```c#